bitmax-exchange/api-doc/bitmax-api-doc-v1.1.md

             "assetName":       "Ethereum",
             "totalAmount":     "20.03",    // total balance amount
-            "availableAmount": "20.03",    // balance amount available to trade "btcValue":        "70.81"     // the current BTC value of the balance },
+            "availableAmount": "20.03",    // balance amount available to trade "inOrderAmount":   "0.000",    // in order amount
+            "btcValue":        "70.81"     // the current BTC value of the balance
+                                           // ("btcValue" might not be available when price is missing) },
         ...
       ]